 The Adelphi Library is similar to and contains many of the same titles as Donohue’s Adelaide Series: cheap, popular fiction in decorative bindings with mediocre paper and printing.
 The price is .50 cents from the publisher, which includes shipping.
 There is no store price, but probably .35 cents, like the Adelaide Series.

 Mary J. Holmes sold more than two million books in her writing career, which included 39 novels.
-She wrote largely about domestic life, women, class and race and while largely ignored by 20th century literary scholars, has received some recent attention.
+She wrote largely about domestic life, women, class, and race and while largely ignored by 20th-century literary scholars, has received some recent attention.
 Edith Lyle’s Secret was first published as Edith Lyle by G.W.
 Carleton and Co. of New York in 1876.
-It was reproduced by many publishers in the last decade of the 1800s and first decade of the 20th century, one of numerous Victorian-era novels that went out of copyright or were just pirated and sold as inexpensive paper or hard bound books.
+It was reproduced by many publishers in the last decade of the 1800s and first decade of the 20th century, one of the numerous Victorian-era novels that went out of copyright or were just pirated and sold as inexpensive paper or hardbound books.

 This copy of Edith Lyle’s Secret is undated, but the address for Donohue & Co. in the book (407, 429 Dearborn) places it in the 1901-1906 time frame.
 A copyright book, My Lady Cinderella by Mrs. C.N.
 Williamson, first published in 1906, is advertised in the back of the book.
 Burt issued Edith Lyle’s Secret in their Home Library in 1904, and it is likely Donohue issued their Adelphi Library version a year or two later.
 Thus 1905-06 is an educated date for this particular book and the series was probably first available about that time.

 Jackets share a common design but have a unique illustration of a typical turn-of-the-century heroine on the front of the jacket.
 Some of the arts-and-crafts-inspired decorations on the book are mimicked on the jacket.
 The author’s name is left off the jacket (both spine and front) but is on the book spine and front.
 The front jacket flap is blank.